AironDev/adminmodule/docs/getting-started/installation.md

 DB_PASSWORD=secret
 ```

-Finally, we can install Voyager.
-You can choose to install Voyager with dummy data or without the dummy data.
+Finally, we can install AdminModule.
+You can choose to install AdminModule with dummy data or without the dummy data.
 The dummy data will include 1 admin account \(if no users already exist\), 1 demo page, 4 demo posts, 2 categories and 7 settings.

-To install Voyager without dummy data simply run
+To install AdminModule without dummy data simply run

 ```bash
 php artisan voyager:install